hackclub/blot/README.md

 The guides are designed to work like visual coding puzzles, which incrementally bring you through building generative art pieces.

+The [submission rules to get a Blot for a PR are here](https://github.com/hackclub/blot/blob/main/docs/GET_A_BLOT.md). **You must be a teenager (or younger to qualify)** but anyone can make art and make a PR.
+Also...

 # It's all Open Source

 Every part of Blot is freely available for you to investigate and discover.